 43.1 Salary Adjustments

-Effective July 1, 2025, each classification represented by the Union will receive a six percent (6.0%) base wage increase.
-The salary schedule effective July 1, 2025, is included in Appendix A.
+Effective July 1, 2027, each classification represented by the Union will receive a four and one-half percent (4.5%) base wage increase.
+The salary schedule effective July 1, 2027, is included in Appendix A.

-Effective July 1, 2026, each classification represented by the Union will receive a six percent (6.0%) base wage increase.
-The salary schedule effective July 1, 2026, is included in Appendix B.
+Effective July 1, 2028, each classification represented by the Union will receive a four and one-half percent (4.5%) base wage increase.
+The salary schedule effective July 1, 2028, is included in Appendix B.

 Employees who are paid above the maximum step for their assigned range will not receive the specified increases to their current pay unless the new salary range encompasses their current rate of pay.